MIMIC: Masked Image Modeling with Image Correspondences: : Curating multi-view image dataset for dense vision tasks

+After obtaining the key points and descriptors, we apply a brute-force matching technique to establish correspondences between the key points in the first image and those in the second image.
+More efficient methods, such as FLANN matcher~\citep{Muja2009FastAN}, may offer ($\approx 1.24\times$) speedups.
+However, our initial exploration shows that brute-force matching yields better matches; also, extracting pairs is a one-time process.
+We further utilize these matches to estimate the homography matrix, using the RANSAC (Random Sample Consensus) algorithm to eliminate outliers.
+Note that the homography transformation holds true in three scenarios--(1) when capturing planar surfaces, (2) when capturing a distant scene, and (3) when a camera undergoes a pure rotation.
+In real-world videos, these assumptions may not always hold true.
+Regardless, homography serves as an approximation to the transformation.
+We further use this approximated matrix to filter out unwanted image pairs with no visual overlap.

+We then partition each image into non-overlapping patches of size $N\times N$, where $N$ is the patch size of the image encoder.
+We use $N=16$ for our experiments.
+For each patch in the first image, we search for the corresponding patch in the second image with the highest overlap.
+We randomly sample points within the first image and match them with their correspondences in the second image.
+Next, we map each patch in the first image to the patch with the highest number of matched correspondences in the second.
+Lastly, we measure visual overlap by calculating the total number of matched patches divided by all patches.
+Refer to the Appendix for more details.

 \textbf{Filtering out degenerate matches.} In our approach, the selection of image pairs is guided by the objective of capturing shared 3D information while mitigating redundancy.
-As mentioned earlier, the desired pairs consist of images that depict the same objects or scenes from different perspectives.
+Hence, the desired pairs consist of images that depict the same objects or scenes from different perspectives.
 This characteristic enables the learning model to acquire valuable insights about the underlying 3D structure.
 However, it is crucial to avoid including pairs where one image is a zoomed-in version of the other, as such pairs provide limited additional information.

 To address this concern, we modify the overlap metric used in the pair selection process.
 Specifically, we incorporate a criterion that prevents the inclusion of patches from the first image that have exact correspondences in the second image.
 Therefore, in the counting, we consider all patches that have the same corresponding patch in the second image as a single entity.
-This refinement in the pair selection process improves the overall quality of the dataset.